-To qualify as an air force pilot, you will need at least a bachelor’s degree, earned at either a civilian college or university or the Air Force Academy, located outside Colorado Springs, Colo.
+To qualify as an Air Force pilot, you need at least a bachelor’s degree from a civilian college or university or the Air Force Academy in Colorado Springs, Colorado.

-When choosing your degree program, keep in mind that the Air Force prefers "scientific" degrees, such as aerospace engineering, physics, computer science, and chemistry.
-You will also need to have a high college grade point average, generally 3.4 or above, to be competitive.
+The Air Force prefers a degree in the sciences, such as aerospace engineering, physics, computer science, or chemistry.
+To be competitive, you will need to have a high grade point average, generally 3.4 or above.

-Candidates with civilian flight training, such as a private pilot's license, also tend to fare better with the selection board than those with no flying experience.
+Candidates with civilian flight training, such as a private pilot's license, tend to have an edge with the selection board.

-You also need to be between the ages of 18 and 28.
+You also must be between the ages of 18 and 28.
 Aspiring pilots must appear before the military board that commissions officers before turning 29 and must enter flight training before turning 30.
-Age waivers might be available in some cases if you are 35 or under.
+Age waivers are possible in some cases up to age 35.

 02Rank You Need

 You must be an officer, commissioned at the rank of second lieutenant.
 There are a few ways to accomplish this:

 You must be a citizen of the United States to become an Air Force pilot.
 If you are not a citizen but are in the military, your service gives you a leg up on the citizenship ladder.